 Released on May 30, 2003

-A father-son underwater adventure featuring Nemo, a boy clownfish, stolen from his coral reef home.
+Plot: A father-son underwater adventure featuring Nemo, a boy clownfish, stolen from his coral reef home.
 His timid father must then travel to Sydney and search Sydney Harbour to find Nemo.

 My thoughts: Another moving film from Pixar.
 This is their best, and why not?
 It has a beautiful setting, great animation, and a wonderful soundtrack from Thomas Newman.
 This is an adventure film in it's purest form.
 You feel compelled for both Marlin and Nemo to reunite, and the creatures they meet on their way are very well-animated.
 The greatest family film of all time.